 Listen New Classical Tracks: Sheku Kanneh-Mason

-Sheku Kanneh-Mason/Sir Simon Rattle, LSO — Elgar: Cello Concerto (Decca)
+Sheku Kanneh-Mason/Simon Rattle, LSO — Elgar: Cello Concerto (Decca)

 He performed at the Royal Wedding of Prince Harry and Meghan Markle in 2018.
-Two years earlier, at the age of 17, he won the BBC's Young Musician Competition.
+Two years earlier, at 17, he won the BBC's Young Musician Competition.
 And he's appeared on Britain's Got Talent with his six musical siblings.
-Yet, cellist Sheku Kanneh-Mason, who is just 20 years old and still studies at the Royal Academy of Music, is grounded in the music he loves.
+Yet, cellist Sheku Kanneh-Mason, who is just 20 and still studies at the Royal Academy of Music, is grounded in the music he loves.
 He's just released his second solo recording.
-It features Elgar's Cello Concerto in E minor and other pieces that are close to his heart.
+It features Elgar's Cello Concerto and other pieces that are close to his heart.

 "What I'm always searching for is the most convincing and expressive way to play the music that I'm playing.
 There are lots of pieces of music that I really, really want to learn.
 I think meaningful playing is what I practice for."

 Your new recording is your second release, and it gives you a chance to work with one of your heroes, Simon Rattle.
 What surprised you the most about working with him and the London Symphony Orchestra.
 Was there anything unexpected?